 Petrus is a Canadian oil and natural gas company focused on property exploitation and strategic acquisitions in Alberta.
-Through a combination of acquisitions and drilling, our production has grown to an annual average of 10,217 BOE/d as of December 31, 2017.
+Through a combination of acquisitions and drilling, our production has grown to an annual average of 9,019 BOE/d as of December 31, 2018.

-We have completed acquisitions to establish our current areas of operation in all season access lands with significant infrastructure in the Ferrier/Strachan, Foothills and Thorsby/Pembina areas of Alberta.
-Management believes these acquisitions provide a sustainable platform of low decline oil and natural gas production, along with a multi-year inventory of drilling locations that includes certain locations which management believes are economic in today's commodity price environment.
+Our current areas of operation are in all season access lands with significant infrastructure in the Ferrier/Strachan, Foothills and Thorsby/Pembina areas of Alberta.
+Management believes these properties provide a sustainable platform of low decline oil and natural gas production, along with a multi-year inventory of drilling locations that includes light oil and liquids rich natural gas locations which management believes are economic in today's commodity price environment.
 See "Principal Properties".